Pular para o conteúdo principal

 To keep a team motivated, you need to have a clear goal.
 After all, have you ever imagined running an endless marathon?
 You would basically run until you fell to the floor from exhaustion.

 Motivating your team for an eternal race has a devastating demotivating effect.
-Therefore, it is necessary to establish clear goals and objectives so that the sales team understands exactly where they should go.
+Therefore, it is necessary to establish clear goals and objectives so that the sales team knows exactly where to go.

-Remember, without goals and objectives, it is possible to motivate a team in the short term.
+Remember, without goals and objectives, a team can be motivated in the short term.
 In the medium and long term, this mission becomes impossible.

 Tip 2: Hold one-on-one (1:1) meetings regularly (but not always)

 Those who work in technology already know what a one-on-one (1:1) meeting is.
-Basically, they are meetings between managers and analysts where several points are aligned, such as: analysts' satisfaction, how they have been feeling in the company, suggestions for process improvement, among several other important topics.
+Basically, they are meetings between managers and analysts where several points are aligned, such as analysts' satisfaction, how they have been feeling at the company, suggestions for process improvement, and other important topics.

-They are great for showing the team that they are listened to and can contribute to the growth of the business, which is an extremely positive point as people feel much better when they are part of a bigger dream/goal.
+They are great for showing the team that they are being listened to and can contribute to the business's growth, which is extremely positive, as people feel much better when they are part of a bigger dream/goal.

 However, it is not recommended to hold 1:1 meetings too often.
-A widespread good practice is to do them at least biweekly with more junior professionals and biweekly or monthly with more experienced professionals.
+A widely adopted good practice is to meet with more junior professionals at least biweekly and with more experienced professionals at biweekly or monthly intervals.

 Too many 1:1's meetings (in addition to being something very boring), can make professionals more unproductive, as there would be no agenda* to discuss.